 Previous region button: jumps to previous fitted region.
+Alternatively, you can hit the - key on your keyboard.

 Next region button: jumps to next fitted region.
 To revise fitted regions one after the other, click this button repeatedly.
 Alternatively, you can hit the + key on your keyboard.